Genti411/Network-Security-Monitoring-System/README.md

-# Network-Security-Monitoring-System
+# Network Security Monitoring System (NSMS)
 A comprehensive monitoring solution that detects and alerts on suspicious network activities using machine learning algorithms.
-# Network Security Monitoring System (NSMS)

 ## Project Overview
 This script represents the initial structure of a network security monitoring system that captures traffic, applies machine learning models to detect anomalies, and integrates alerting and logging features.